IntelligentSensingAndRehabilitation/MultiCameraTracking/README.md

 Breaking changes may be introduced during development.
 Issues and pull requests are welcome ([CONTRIBUTING](CONTRIBUTING)).

+## Platform Compatibility

+This software is designed and tested on Linux.
+While it has been used on Windows previously, we only guarantee functionality on Linux, and we will not provide support for cross-platform issues.

 ## Overview

 This library provides an end-to-end processing pipeline from multi-camera video acquisition through to 3D skeletal reconstruction and body model fitting: